 Entry requirements for the Master of Specialist Teaching are detailed on the regulations button.
 All new applicants to a Specialist Teaching programme at Massey University must make an online Selected Entry application and be selected onto the programme.
 Students previously selected for and enrolled in a Specialist Teaching programme at Massey University will apply online but will not go through the selection process.

-The closing date for applications is 10 December 2018 for the 2019 intake.
+The closing date for applications is Saturday 11 January 2020.